jimfingal/skynetheremin/README.md

 The sound is synthesized using Web Audio.

-The basic UI was inspired by the Theramin by [Femur Designs](http://www.femurdesign.com/theremin/).
+The basic UI was inspired by (and/or reverse-engineered from) the Theremin by [Femur Designs](http://www.femurdesign.com/theremin/).